Read our first post about the BVIs.

 The surrounding rocks also provide good coral and marine life for snorkeling, including seeing an octopus running around!

-On my way back from lunch, I stopped to chat with the FP Sanya 57.
+On my way back from lunch, I stopped to chat with the FP Sanya 57, a yacht in the Tradewinds’ fleet.
 The crew of Alive was without guests and offered a tour of the boat to me.
 I paddled back to Starry Horizons, grabbed David and some cold drinks and headed over to hang out with Alive’s crew, Noam and Dalit.

 Saturday morning we were back on Alive at 8:30 for our briefing and gathering of gear.
 We loaded up their dinghy and went over to Deadman’s Chest Island, to grab a Parks mooring and dive Dead Chest and the Painted Walls.